OMAS-IIIF/oldaplib/omaslib/docs/introduction.md

 ### Resource Classes
 Resource classes represent classes of "real world" things (which may be abstract things such as en "event").
 A Resource Class has a unique IRI and a set of rules that define which properties an instance must or may have.

+### Data Model
+A data model encompasses all definitions of property and resource classes that are defined for a specific project.
+A data model as well as its constituents (properties, resources) can be created, read, updated and deleted (CRUD-Operation) using the methods of the Python classes of OMASLIB.